curusarn/dotfiles/README.md

 1. Do nothing when the lid is closed
     - General
-1. Dark theme (Matcha-dark-sea / whatever-is-default-dark)
+1. Dark theme (Matcha-dark-sea / whatever is default +dark)
     - Appearance
 1. Set wallpaper
     - Appearance